WHO Chief Urges Israel To Stop Ground Assault On Rafah

-(MENAFN- IANS) Geneva, March 17 (IANS) The head of the World Health Organization (WHO) has called on Israel to halt its ground assault on Rafah, the southernmost city in Gaza, saying 1.2 million people there have nowhere safe to go.
+GENEVA, Mac 17 (NNN-XINHUA) – The head of the World Health Organisation (WHO), yesterday called on Israel, to halt its ground assault on Rafah, the southernmost city in Gaza, saying 1.2 million people there have nowhere safe to go.

-"I'm gravely concerned about reports of an Israeli plan to proceed with a ground assault on Rafah," WHO chief Tedros Adhanom Ghebreyesus wrote on X on Saturday.
+“I'm gravely concerned about reports of an Israeli plan to proceed with a ground assault on Rafah,” WHO chief, Tedros Adhanom Ghebreyesus wrote on X, formerly Twitter.

 “Further escalation of violence in this densely populated area would lead to many more deaths and suffering, especially with health facilities already overwhelmed,” he added.

-Israeli Prime Minister Benjamin Netanyahu approved plans on Friday for an attack on Rafah, where about 1.5 million Palestinian refugees are seeking shelter, Xinhua news agency reported.
+Israeli regime's Prime Minister, Benjamin Netanyahu, approved plans on Friday for an attack on Rafah, where about 1.5 million Palestinian refugees are seeking shelter.

-The global health agency appealed to Israel not to proceed with the military operation, and instead work toward peace "in the name of humanity".
+The global health agency appealed to Israel not to proceed with the military operation, and instead work towards peace“in the name of humanity.”

 Legal Disclaimer: